Nuclear Emergency In The First Few Hours

 -

-Utilize stored food and drinking water during this emergency.
-If you can, try not to eat local fresh food or drink from open water supplies.
+Utilize stored drinking water during this emergency.
+If possible, avoid consuming food or beverages from contaminated water supplies.

 -